Commercial Sound and Video Systems

 Are you Team Boardroom or Team Conference Room?
 In the corporate world, chances are you’ve heard the terms “boardroom” and “conference room” used interchangeably for the same room.
 So, which one is it?
 Is there even a difference?

 There are multiple key differences between a boardroom and a conference room.
 While both spaces are used for the same overall purpose, holding meaningful discussions collaboratively, there are distinctive differences between the two rooms.
-Keep reading to learn what makes a room a boardroom versus a conference room.

 Boardroom vs. Conference Room – What’s the Difference?